amanonearth/HXVM/README.md

-# HXVM - Check host compatibility with the Virtual Machines
+# HXVM - Check Host compatibility with the Virtual Machines